 • Use a medium cookie scoop to scoop balls of cookie dough onto the cookie sheets lined with parchment paper.
 Space them about 1 to 2 inches apart to allow for spreading.

 • Bake the cookies for 10-12 minutes until golden brown and set around the edges.
+Top with the flaky sea salt.
 Let the cookies cool for 5 minutes on the baking sheet before transferring them to a cooling rack.

 Notes